-The following subject lines are used in this new aggressive campaign:
+The following subject lines were used in this new aggressive campaign:

 We will present below, without entering into too much technical information, the main steps that take place in the infection phase:

-UPDATE 04.02.2015: The malware is deployed trough a binary code, which is executed if you open the email spam archive.
+UPDATE 04.02.2015: The malware was deployed through a binary code, which is executed if you open the email spam archive.
 Further on, when running CTB Locker, it immediately and automatically downloads its harmful main component from multiple domains.
 And all it’s done through a https:// secure connection.

 Usually, the download has the “[% filename%].
 Tar.gz” format.

-Antivirus detection is, at the time of this update, very low.
-As you can see in this Virus Total report, only 5 from 54 security vendors are detecting the malicious payload.
+Antivirus detection at the time of this update, was very low.
+Only 5 from 54 security vendors were detecting the malicious payload.
+As you can see in this Virus Total report, even now there’s only 46 from 57 security vendors detecting the malicious payload.